 General Calendar for the K-State Biology REU

-February 15: Deadline for receipt of application materials at Kansas State University.
+February 15: Deadline for receipt of application materials at Kansas State University will be February 15.

-February 16-20: In recent years, we have received up to 140 applications and the majority of the application materials arrive close to the deadline.
+February 16-21: In recent years, we have received up to 140 applications and the majority of the application materials arrive close to the deadline.
 We usually have to spend a few days compiling all of the application files and tracking down missing materials (i.e., letters of recommendation).
 Applicants are strongly encouraged to submit materials in advance of the deadline!
-If files are incomplete, they will not be reviewed.

 April to May: REU participants and mentors should communicate to discuss and plan research topics for the 10-week summer program.

 End of May: REU participants arrive in Manhattan, Kansas over Memorial Day Weekend.
 Participants can move into housing, get settled and start to explore Manhattan.A 1-day orientation session will start at 9:00 am on the Tuesday after Memorial Day.
 Morning activities will include meeting mentors, a campus tour, picking up student ID cards, visiting the recreation center and library.
 Afternoon activities will include a tour of Konza Prairie Biological Station and learning about the Ecological Genomics Institute, the Konza LTER program, and the Division of Biology.

 June - July: The 10-week summer program will run from Memorial Day until the end of July or first week of August.

 Weekly research seminars for the REU program will be held on Thursday afternoons.